buchgr/bazel-remote/README.md

 You can adjust the maximum cache size by appending `--max_size=N`, where N is the maximum size in Gibibytes.

+### Kubernetes note

+Don't name your deployment `bazel-remote`!

+Kubernetes sets some environment variables based on this name, which conflict with the `BAZEL_REMOTE_*` environment variables that bazel-remote tries to parse.

 ### Build your own

 The command below will build a docker image from source and install it into your local docker registry.